 By sharing your plans with us, you'll ensure that we carry out your exact wishes.
 It will also help Naropa in our long-range planning efforts.
 We would be honored to have the opportunity to thank you during your lifetime for your generous intentions.
 Of course, informing us of your philanthropic intentions doesn't obligate you or your heirs to fulfill them -- you'll continue to have the flexibility to adjust your plans as needed.

-If you want to restrict your bequest to a particular program or area at Naropa, or if you'd like to establish a scholarship or other endowed fund, please contact the Development and External Relations department at 303-245-4751 or by e-mail at firstname.lastname@example.org.
+If you want to restrict your bequest to a particular program or area at Naropa, or if you'd like to establish a scholarship or other endowed fund, please contact the Office of Development at 303-245-4751 or by email at firstname.lastname@example.org.
 We'll review your intended provision to be certain that your wishes can be carried out.

 You can donate assets to Naropa University now and still receive a regular stream of payments for life.
 This ensures your needs are met during your lifetime.
 The remainder then goes to support Naropa University.